-GRAPHA - This program allows data to be retrieved from magnetic tape and displayed, as well as a graph to be composed for this data with appropriate lettering and axes.
+GRAPHA - This program allows data to be retrieved from magnetic tape and displayed, as well as a graph to axes.
 The graph is assembled on the display and the finished product may be photographed, plotted on an incremental plotter, or saved on magnetic tape for future reference.